microsoft/Yatesbury/README.md

 3. `time`: The starting time of each 2-minute window.
 4. `label`: A `0` indicates normal operation for this IP pair during the 2-minute window, while a `1` denotes the presence of an attack.

+### ztn_fe_graphs

+For each time window (e.g., 2 mins), there will be a PKL and CSV file.
+The PKL file represents the featurized graph and can be loaded with `pickle.load()`.
+The CSV file contains the edge list and the edge features.
+These files represent the output of the NetVigil feature extractor.

 ## Attack Scenarios

 | Attack Description                  | Description                                                                                      | # flows | Ratio malicious |